Stop Project Sail

 Atlas Development submitted a Development of Regional Impact (DRI) filing to the Georgia Department of Community Affairs on 12/31/24.

 The projected tax revenue is not all property tax revenue.
 According to Coweta County Tax Commissioner Justin McMichael, "The DRI estimate could be factoring in sales tax for materials, income tax for jobs".
 Therefore, the entire tax revenue may not come back to Coweta County.
-Also, we have the added expenses of infrastructure improvements, expansion of Plant Yates and the new water pumping station, which will be paid for with tax dollars.
+Also, we should expect other costs will be passed on to all taxpayers, as has been true in states across the country.

-Contact your county local commissioner with your concerns and ask them to vote NO!
+Contact your local commissioner with your concerns and ask them to vote NO!

 To find your commissioner, click here.